Shamfa: Central government does a lot for Tobago

 “At the end of the day, we have to take hard decisions and make difficult steps as it relates to building this nation, having the right resources and framework so we can truly support our people,” she said.

-“The Tobago House of Assembly, it is clear to all now that they are displeased and they did not get what they requested.
+“The THA – it is clear to all now that they are displeased and they did not get what they requested.
 They said it is a budget of wickedness and they did not get enough.”

-She said all had to be mindful of each other and that often, people would call radio stations and say they were concerned about development in Tobago not TT.
+She said all had to be mindful of each other and that often, people would call radio stations and say they were concerned about development in Tobago, not Trinidad and Tobago.

 “For as long as we are part of this nation, for as long as we all have to eat from this national pie, we all have to be mindful of each other,” she said.

-She said many ministries had to reproritise and manage prudently in the conduct of the state’s affairs.
+She said many ministries had to reprioritise and manage prudently in the conduct of the state’s affairs.

-“That has not happened for the last two or three years,” she said, speaking to how past THA administrations dealt with the allocations.
+“That has not happened for the last two or three years,” she said.

-She recalled that $100 million was given to the assembly in the mid-year review but the government did not know if the money was used to pay the bills etc. She also spoke about $50 million given for the oil spill and a Lambeau fisherwoman not receiving her compensation for the calamity.
+She recalled that the THA was given $100 million in the mid-year review, but the government did not know if the money was used to pay the bills, etc. She also spoke about $50 million given for the clean-up of the February oil spill off Tobago and a Lambeau fisherwoman not receiving her compensation for the calamity.

 She said the bulk of clean-up expenses were handled by the Ministry of Energy and Energy Industries, Heritage Petroleum and Ministry of Works and Transport.